emfcamp/software_stories/volunteer_system_user_stories.md

 > * provide cover where other shifts are short
 > * Do one off tasks
 > * Do recurring tasks/checks

+>> JW: I think a runner role is a good thing to have, but isn't the same as allowing people to express that they're
+>> happy to volunteer for [insert list of roles] and don't have strong opinions as to when or where they do that.

 As a volunteer I would like to:
 -------------------------------